Noreensese/Noreensese/README.md

 ## Case Studies

-### Project 1: GameArt
+### Project :
+Working at cloud bakers, I have been able to work for different customers with a pod of cloud engineers.
+Our projects are centered around migration, designing, and architecting solutions on different cloud platforms for a variety of customers.This was to save on operational costs, increased performance & security..
+I supported and worked with a team of developers, engineers, data base administrator, and solution architect.

-- *Company:* Amed Biotech
+- *Company:* cloud bakers 66 degrees
-- *Duration:* December 2019 - January 2022
+- *Duration:* April 2019 - present
-- *Role:* Technical Scrum Master
+- *Role:* Scrum Master

 *Key Achievements:*

-- Led the Agile transformation of a 10-member development team, resulting in a 30% increase in project velocity and a 20% reduction in defects.
+- Increased understanding of projects for team members and organization by suggesting techniques for writing user stories.
+Identified dependencies, impediments, and coordinated with product owner, development team members, to find a solution
-- Implemented Scrum and Kanban practices, including sprint planning, daily stand-ups, and backlog grooming, resulting in improved transparency and collaboration.
+- Implemented Scrum  practices, including sprint planning, daily stand-ups, and backlog grooming, resulting in improved transparency and collaboration.
-- Coordinated with stakeholders and product owners to prioritize and refine the product backlog, leading to better alignment with business goals.
+- Coordinated with  product owners to prioritize and refine the product backlog, leading to better alignment with business goals.

-### Project 2: POS_GAB
+  ### Role:  Scrum Master

-- *Company:* Amed Biotech
+- *Company:* TheKey Bank
-- *Duration:* March 2014 - Novenber 2019
+- *Duration:* January,2017 - March,2019
-- *Role:* Technical Scrum Master

 *Key Achievements:*

-- Guided a cross-functional team of designers, developers, and QA testers to launch a mobile app ahead of schedule, achieving a 4.5-star rating in app stores.
+- Established trust within the scrum team members such that the 3 pillars of scrum; (Transparency, Inspection and Adaptation) can easily be implemented, not only to allow work to move from left to right, but equally for work to flow from right to left.This has enabled early detection of dependencies, bugs and defects and an early fix before end of the sprint.
+- Initiated Agile methodology using a scrum framework throughout the organization segments from executive to software to marketing and across by making sure requirements are gathered from the stakeholders and there is continuous integration and enhancement on the MVP.
+-	Work with the Product Owner to properly refine and prioritize the Product backlog using the Moscow technique which goes a long way to save time.
+- Serve as a main point of contact to drive effective communication throughout all project phases and enhance trust and transparency.
-- Organized daily stand-up meetings, sprint planning sessions, and retrospectives to improve team productivity and identify areas for continuous improvement.
+- Provided regular coaching and mentoring to team members, promoting self-organization and continuous improvement.
+- Facilitated effective communication and collaboration among team members, identifying and resolving potential roadblocks.
+- Synchronized with Scrum Masters across teams and established a unified Agile approach

+### Project 2:Enhancing and updating their mobile banking services so that their customers can be able to open registered investment accounts, do Easy save after every transfer, and adding new features.

+- *Company:* TheKey Bank
+- *Duration:* January 2017 - March 2019
+- *Role:* Scrum Master

+*Key Achievements:*

+- Recommended changes and utilized Scrum and Kanban methodologies to improve efficiency and productivity of Scrum team.
+Increased understanding of projects for team members and organization by creating user stories
+- Increased understanding of projects for team members and organization by creating user stories.
+Identified dependencies and coordinated with product owner, development team members, and stakeholders to support the release planning.
 - Collaborated with the product owner to prioritize and adapt to changing requirements, resulting in a flexible and responsive development process.

 ## Blog Posts and Articles